active-interest/seo-ultimate/readme.txt

 1. Try disabling other SEO plugins (they may be conflicting with SEO Ultimate).
 2. Check to make sure your theme is [plugin-friendly](http://wordpress.jdwebdev.com/blog/theme-plugin-hooks/).

-= How do I remove the attribution link? =

-Because of the tremendous effort put into this plugin, we ask that you please leave the link enabled.
-If you must disable it, you can do so under `Settings > SEO Ultimate`.

 == Screenshots ==